 Heart examination

-Heart examination is an important treatment option for pets, and can help save lives.
-We recommend a cardiac examination especially for patients with symptoms such as, for example:
+Heart testing is an important treatment option for pets and can help save lives.
+We especially recommend heart testing for patients with symptoms such as:

 When a veterinarian during a normal clinical examination finds a heart murmur, arrhythmia or other symptoms that give rise to suspicion of heart disease.